MudBlazor/MudBlazor.Icons/README.md

-# MudBlazor Font Icons
+# MudBlazor Icons

-Welcome to the MudBlazor Font Icons repository.
+Welcome to the MudBlazor Icons repository.
 This project provides icon packs for MudBlazor, leveraging Google's Material Icons and Material Symbols.

 ## Icon Packs